-Beyond a general merchant account, here’s a list of what else Wells Fargo Merchant Services offers:
+Beyond a general merchant account and connection to First Data credit card processing, here’s a list of what else Wells Fargo Merchant Services offers:

 You can take a look at their rates and fees section on their frequently asked questions page.
-But if you were to ask, “What will it cost to use Wells Fargo Merchant Services?”
+But if you were to ask, “What will Wells Fargo Merchant Services fees cost my business?”